 - General Manager Reggie McKenzie has an identical twin brother, Raleigh, who is a college scout for the team.
-He also has a son, Kahlil, who is a sophomore defensive lineman at Tennessee, his father's alma mater. - Head Coach Jack Del Rio, who grew up in nearby Hayward, Calif., was a standout catcher on USC's baseball team, where he was teammates with Mark McGwire and Randy Johnson, and was drafted by the Toronto Blue Jays in 1981. - Assistant linebackers coach Brent Vieselmeyer coached Jack Del Rio's son, Luke, when he was the head coach at Valor Christian High School in Highlands Ranch, Colo., when Luke was the team's starting quarterback. - OB Derek Carr is the brother of former No. 1 overall pick of the Houston Texans, David.
+He also has a son, Kahlil, who is a sophomore defensive lineman at Tennessee. his father's alma mater. - Head Coach Jack Del Rio, who grew up in nearby Hayward, Calif., was a standout catcher on USC's baseball team, where he was teammates with Mark McGwire and Randy Johnson, and was drafted by the Toronto Blue Jays in 1981.
+Del Rio's son, Luke, is also the starting quarterback for the University of Florida. - Assistant linebackers coach Brent Vieselmeyer coached Jack Del Rio's son, Luke, when he was the head coach at Valor Christian High School in Highlands Ranch, Colo., when Luke was the team's starting quarterback. - QB Derek Carr is the brother of former No. 1 overall pick of the Houston Texans, David.
 The two brothers started a training facility for all athletes in Southern California called Carr Elite.